jmvanel/semantic_forms/doc/en/administration.md

 `messages.html` is the global site page header.
 `head-extra.html` is included in the `<head>` tag ; it allows to specify CSS styles, and anything that can be done in the `<head>` tag.

+These files can be HTML or XHTML.
+Examples of both files are given in [scala directory](../../scala/) .

 `blacklist.txt` contains a list of blacklisted IP's .

 # SPARQL queries